Nikon Speedlight: SB-600 (discontinued)

 The Nikon SB-600 is a flash made by Nikon for their digital and film single-lens reflex cameras.
 The SB-600 can mount to any Nikon camera with a four-prong hotshoe.
-The SB-600 cannot control other flashes through a wireless connection; however, a flash commander can control it wirelessly.
+The SB-600 cannot control other flashes through a wireless connection; however, a flash commander (e.g. another flash unit such as an SB-800, a commander controller like the SU-800, or the pop-up flash on a certain D-SLR models including the D700, D300, D300S, D7000, and D90) can control it wirelessly.
 The SB-600 is part of Nikon's Creative Lighting System (CLS) and features the intelligent-TTL (i-TTL) exposure mode.
 This model is the most compatible unit with older model film and earlier digital cameras like Nikon, F5, F6, and D100 as well as all recent cameras.

+It is a mid-range model, weighing approximately 300 g without 4 AA batteries.